Frequently Asked Questions

 Where can I find the PR forms?

-Only eligible persons invited to apply for PR will be provided with a paper application or access to the online form.
-If you received an invite from the Ministry with no form or link attached, please contact us
+Applications for Permanent Residence (PR) are by invitation only.
+Those who have been invited to apply for PR will be provided with either a paper application form or a link to access the online form.
+If you have received an invitation from the Ministry without a form or link attached, please contact us

 What are the categories for PR?